-This command gets the list of derived symbols for the current symbol and lets you navigate directly to one of them, down the inheritance hierarchy.
-There is a similar command, Go to Implementation, which lists only implementations, without intermediate steps in the inheritance chain.
+This command gets the list of all derived symbols for a type or a member and lets you navigate directly to one of them, down the inheritance hierarchy.
+If you are looking for actual implementations and not interested in intermediate steps of the inheritance chain, use Go to Implementation.

-To navigate to derived symbols
+Navigate to derived symbols

-- Place the caret on a symbol in the code viewer or select the symbol in a tool window.
+Place the caret at a symbol in the code viewer or select the symbol in a tool window.

 You can do one of the following:

-- Click on the desired item to open it in the editor.
+Click the desired item to open it in the editor.

-- Select the desired item by pressing Up and Down and then press Enter to open it in the editor.
+Select the desired item by pressing Up and Down and then press Enter to open it in the editor.

-- Start typing to filter results.
+Start typing to filter results.
 Note that you can use CamelHumps here.
 If necessary, press Esc once to clear the filtering.

-- To view and analyze the list of matched items in the Find Results window, click Show in Find Results or press + on the numeric keypad .
+To view and analyze the list of matched items in the Find Results window, click Show in Find Results , press Shift+Enter or + on the numeric keypad .

-- To show the matched items on the type dependency diagram, press Alt+Num+ or click Show on Diagram .
+To show the matched items on the type dependency diagram, press Alt+Num+ or click Show on Diagram .

 This feature is inspired by and borrowed from JetBrains ReSharper, a developer productivity tool for Microsoft Visual Studio.